Häxan: Parts 3–5

 Set in the Middle Ages, this narrative is used to demonstrate the treatment of suspected witches by the religious authorities of the time.
 A printer named Jesper dies in bed, and his family consequently accuses an old woman, Maria the weaver, of causing his death through witchcraft.
 Jesper's wife Anna visits the residence of traveling Inquisition judges, grasping one of their arms in desperation and asking that they try Maria for witchcraft.

 Maria is arrested, and after being tortured by inquisitors, admits to involvement in witchcraft.
 She describes giving birth to children fathered by Satan, being smeared with witch ointment, and attending a Witches' Sabbath, where she claims witches and sorcerers desecrated a cross, feasted with demons, and kissed Satan's buttocks.
 She "names" other supposed witches, including two of the women in Jesper's household.
 Eventually, Anna is arrested as a witch when the inquisitor whose arm she grabbed accuses her of bewitching him.
 She is tricked into what is perceived as a confession, and is sentenced to be burned at the stake.
 Intertitles claim that over eight million women, men and children were burned as witches.

 Parts 6–7

 The final segments of the film seek to demonstrate how the superstitions of old have become better understood.
 Christensen offers the threat of medieval torture methods as an explanation for why many supposed heretics confessed to being involved in witchcraft.
 Though he does not deny the existence of the Devil, Christensen claims that those accused of witchcraft may have been suffering from what are recognized in modern times as mental or neurological disorders.
 A nun named Sister Cecilia is depicted as being coerced by Satan into desecrating a consecrated host and stealing a statue of the baby Jesus.
 Her actions are then contrasted with vignettes about a somnambulist, a pyromaniac, and a kleptomaniac.
 It is suggested that such behaviors would have been thought of as demonically-influenced in medieval times, whereas modern societies recognize them as psychological ailments (referred to in the film as hysteria).
+The film ends with a contrast between a woman being sent away to a mental institution and a scene where supposed witches burn on the stake.